sihyun-yu/Ogogada/Reports/DP4/ogogada.md

 ### Tasks
 Since we want to let the user practice POS feeling like playing game, we asked for test users to follow the 3 tasks below.

-1. Watch history of how to use POS at level 4 (using Gifticon at the situation)
+1. Watch the history of how to use POS at level 4 (using Gifticon at the situation).
-2. Do the task at level 4 with a few mistakes (allows low accuracy) and level up to 5
+2. Do the task at level 4 with a few mistakes (allows low accuracy) and level up to 5.
 3. After playing the game, check out your rank at level 4.

 ### Prototype